 The Curse of Saddam

-In 2003, after the United States invaded Iraq to depose the secular regime of the Ba’ath party, they opened the floodgates for the arrival of Islamic extremists in Iraq.
-Saddam Hussein’s regime was a brutal dictatorship that committed all sorts of human rights atrocities, but when it was gone it left a massive power vacuum that the Americans replaced with nothing.
-And Paul Bremer’s administration of Iraq implemented the most vicious Neoliberal policies imaginable: He privatized multiple state institutions, banned thousands of public servants from working for the government, and in a spectacularly dumb move he disbanded the Iraqi military.
+The invasion of Iraq opened the floodgates for the arrival of Islamic extremists to the region.
+Saddam Hussein’s secular regime was a brutal dictatorship that committed all sorts of human rights atrocities, but when it was gone it left a massive power vacuum that the Americans replaced with nothing.
+To make matters worse, Paul Bremer’s administration of Iraq implemented vicious Neoliberal policies: He privatized state institutions, banned thousands of public servants from working for the government, and in a spectacularly dumb move he disbanded the Iraqi military.

 Regime change in Iraq also led to the rise of the two groups that were previously oppressed by Saddam Hussein: The Kurds in the North and the Shia in the South, and since the Shia were the majority of the population they soon took control over the central government in Baghdad.
 And so the Sunni, who ruled Iraq during the reign of Saddam, now found themselves defeated and humiliated, both by the US invasion and by the new Shia establishment.